FelderCamille/ma-asad-grp3/README.md

 ## Next

 - The subscribers cannot subscribe/unsubscribe to a certain news type for now.
-- Handle exceptions:
-  - When the subscriber tries to subscribe to an non existant queue, the program crashes
 - Add a queue (`fanout` exchange?) so that the editors indicate when are connected/disconnected